gravyboat/docka-docka-docka/docka-project/README.rst

 which project to pull down.

-At this point you should now be able to locally create your containers and run them via boot2docker or just docker and serve them via nginx-proxy like you would in the test/production environment.
+At this point you should now be able to locally create your containers and run them via boot2docker or just docker and serve them via nginx-proxy just as a user would in the test/production environment.
+Tests should also be run when a user pushes to the repository.